-William Kelton was born September 20, 1753.
+William Kelton was born September 26, 1753.
 His wife Elizabeth was born March 8, 1754.
 As to whether William Kelton came direct from Edinburgh, or was the son of the emigrant from that place, has not been ascertained; but that he and his wife Elizabeth were in North Carolina, with a large family and numerous slaves, is given in the Census of 1780.
 Of William Kelton's Revolutionary record, nothing definite is known, but that he was of Revolutionary timber a few scattered facts attest.
-He was Scotch-Presbyterian, the is traditionally known to have been concerned with the Mecklenburg Declaration of Independence and belongs to the region where it was framed.
+He was Scotch-Presbyterian, He is traditionally known to have been concerned with the Mecklinburg Declaration of Independence and belongs to the region where it was framed.
 His name does not appear on the list of signers, probably because of his youth.
 He does appear as a member of the Militia of Morgan District in the period immediately following the Revolution.

-By way of Smith County, Tennessee, where hi had re sided for a short time, William Kelton came to Rutherford County, Tennessee, and in 1801 purchased a large tract of land known as "Black Fox Camp".
+By way of Smith County, Tennessee, where he had resided for a short time, William Kelton came to Rutherford County, Tennessee, and in 1801 purchased a large tract of land known as "Black Fox Camp".
 Black Fox was an Indian chief who formerly hunted and encamped at the magnificent spring not far from the present site of Murfreesboro.
 The story is that Black Fox was pursued to this place, and rather than be caught by the soldiers, sprang into the water and disappeared from sight.
-The soldiers believed him to be lost, but by an underground channel, he came to surface again at Murfree's Spring, two and one half miles below.
-This Black Fox camp has often been mentionedin the history of Tennessee, its unusually large spring being a land mark.
-The expedition of General Robertson, in 1792, sent one if its scouts over the old trailfrom Nashville to Chattanooga, who reported that he "had been as far as Black Fox Camp, where he had seen the signs of a numerous army of Indians."Again in 1794, Major Ore's Expedition against the Creek and Cherokees of the Lower
+The soldi rs believed him to be lost, but by an underground channel, he came to surface again at Murfree's Spring, two and onhalf miles below.
+This Black Fox camp has often been history Tennessee, . mentioned : in the $\mathbf{of}$ unusually large spring being a land mark.
+The expedition of General Robertson, in 1792, sent one if its scouls over the old trail from Nashville to Chattanogga, who reported that he "had been as far as Black Fox Camp, where he had seen the signs of a numerous army of Indians.
+Again in 1794, Major Orr's Expedition against the Creek and Cherokees of the Lower Town, "marched to Black Fex's camp and remained there for the night".
+The deed to this tract of land says that it was granted by the State of North Oarolina to Thomas Harris, and that the said The mas Harris of Mecklenburg County, North Carolina, conveys to William Kelton of Smith County, Tennessee, in 1801, the Black Fox Camp. a tract of 619 acres for six hundred dollars. witnesses were: L. Sullivan and Alexander Sloan.
+It is of interest to know that this deed was acknowledged before Andrew Jackson, at that time one of the judges of the "Supreme Court of Law and Equity".
+William Kelton purchassed my other tracts of land, owning finally many thousand acres in this and other parts of Tennessee.

-Town, "marched to Black Fox's camp and remained there for the night".
-The deed to this tract of land says that it was granted by the State of North Carolina to Thomas Harris, and that the said Thomas Harris of Mecklenburg County, North Carolina, conveys In William Kelton of Smith County.
-Tennessee, in 1801. the Black Fox Camp, a tract of 619 acres for six hundred dollars.
-The witnesses were: L. Sullivan and Alexander Sloan.
-II is of interest to know that this deed was acknowledged before Andrew Jackson, at that time one of the judges of the "Supreme Court of Law and Equity".
-William Kelton purchased my other tracts of land, owning finally many thousand acres in this and other parts of Tennessee.
+Rutherford County, formerly included in Davidson and Williamson Counties, was organized by an act of the General Assembly at Knoxville, October 25, 1803.
+The first court met at the home of Thomas Rucker, January 3, 1804.

-Rutherford County, formerly included in Davidson and Williamson Counties, was organized by an act of the General Assembly at Knoxville.
-October 25.
-1803.
-The first court mot at the home of Thomas Rucker, January 3.
-1804.
-Of this court, William Kelton was one of the first grand jurymen.
-Murfreesboro was founded in 1811, but it wa9 not until 1813 that elections were ordered to be held at Murfreesboro instead of Black Fox Camp, showing that much of the county business has been transacted at the latter place.
+Of this court, William Kelton was one of the first grandjurymen.
+Murfreesboro was founded in 1811, but it was not until 1813 that elections were ordered to be held at Murfreesboro instead of Black Fox Camp, showing that much of the county business has been transacted at the latter place.